 Hello, friends.
 We’re going to talk about Buffer Overflow.
-Like – What is buffer overflow?
+Like, What is buffer overflow?
 How does it have an impact on your services or other things as well?
-It’s like an exploitation attack that gives a chance to the attacker to install malware on the victim’s devices.
+It’s like an exploitation attack that gives a chance to install malware on the victim’s devices.

 A Buffer Overflow Attack

-It’s a kind of exploitation attack that supports the adversary to take benefit of an application’s security flaws to flood a data buffer which can result in malicious code execution.
+It’s a kind of exploitation attack that allows the adversary to take advantage of an application’s security flaws to flood a data buffer, which can result in malicious code execution.

 Moreover, it is usually used to access systems, which can allow hackers to